databricks/terraform-provider-databricks/docs/resources/table_acl.md

 [Available](https://docs.databricks.com/security/access-control/table-acls/object-privileges.html) privilege names are:

 * `SELECT` - gives read access to an object.
-* `CREATE` - gives ability to create an object (for example, a table in a database).
+* `CREATE` - gives the ability to create an object (for example, a table in a database).
-* `MODIFY` - gives ability to add, delete, and modify data to or from an object.
+* `MODIFY` - gives the ability to add, delete, and modify data to or from an object.
-* `USAGE` - does not give any abilities, but is an additional requirement to perform any action on a database object.
+* `USAGE` - do not give any abilities, but is an additional requirement to perform any action on a database object.
-* `READ_METADATA` - gives ability to view an object and its metadata.
+* `READ_METADATA` - gives the ability to view an object and its metadata.
-* `CREATE_NAMED_FUNCTION` - gives ability to create a named UDF in an existing catalog or database.
+* `CREATE_NAMED_FUNCTION` - gives the ability to create a named UDF in an existing catalog or database.
-* `MODIFY_CLASSPATH` - gives ability to add files to the Spark class path.
+* `MODIFY_CLASSPATH` - gives the ability to add files to the Spark class path.
 * `ALL PRIVILEGES` - gives all privileges (is translated into all the above privileges).

 ## Import